 (More American woodland tree prints can be found here).

 A green tree frog (Rana viridis arborea) sitting on a leaf of Skunk weed (Arum Americanum) and about to lunge at a spider.

 The frog is of bright grass green with two pale yellow lines extending the length of its body on both sides.
 Its eyes are large and black with a yellow circle around them.
 This frog is numerous in Virginia and Carolina and is mostly nocturnal.

 You can find many more vintage frog illustrations here.

 Mark Catesby prints: The Blue Heron (Ardea coerulea), breed in the Gulf states of the United States, through Central America and the Caribbean.

 More beautiful heron paintings can be found here, including another version of this blue heron.

-This is a beautiful illustration of this white Magnolia altissima, I love the black background it really makes the beautiful white flower pop.
+This is a beautiful illustration of this white Magnolia altissimo; I love the black background; it makes the beautiful white flower pop.
 Another Mark Catesby version of this vintage magnolia print can be found here.

 A vintage Illustration showing a land crab (Cancer terrestris =Gecarcinus ruricola) feeding on Tapia trifolia fructu majore oblongo plant.
 This crab is abundant in the Bahama Islands.